-The Space and Naval Warfare Systems Command is a Navy Competency-Aligned Organization.
-These major competencies are defined as observable, measurable patterns of skills, knowledge, abilities, behaviors, and other characteristics that an individual needs to perform work roles or occupational functions successfully.
-As a competency-aligned organization, each of SPAWAR's Systems Centers also align their business portfolios to customer demand.
+SPAWAR is a Navy Competency-Aligned Organization.
+These major competencies are defined as observable, measurable patterns of skills, knowledge, abilities, behaviors and other characteristics that an individual needs to perform work roles or occupational functions successfully.
+As a competency-aligned organization, each of SPAWAR's systems centers also align their business portfolios to customer demand.

-The SPAWAR Finance Competency provides professional personnel who provide accurate, timely and valued financial services across Team SPAWAR that are necessary to execute its programs, projects and efforts.
-The Competency is comprised of three Tier 2 Competencies: Cost Estimating, Business/Resource Financial Management, and Accounting and Budget.
-The Financial Competency is a critical enabler in executing Team SPAWAR, Naval Information Dominance Enterprise and Navy mission and priorities.
+The SPAWAR Finance competency provides professional personnel who provide accurate, timely and valued financial services across the command that are necessary to execute its programs, projects and efforts.
+The competency is comprised of three Tier 2 areas: Cost Estimating, Business/Resource Financial Management, and Accounting and Budget.
+The Finance competency is a critical enabler in executing SPAWAR's mission and priorities.

-The SPAWAR competency provides dedicated contracting officers and supporting staff to perform contracting functions for Program Executive Offices, program offices and project managers across the organization.
-Obligation of Fiscal Year 2009 for Team SPAWAR Contracting Competency yielded cumulative total of $7.202 billion, resulting in the execution of approximately 31,375 actions.
+The SPAWAR Contracts competency provides dedicated contracting officers and supporting staff to perform contracting functions for program executive offices (PEOs), program offices and project managers across the organization.

-The SPAWAR Legal Competency consists of the SPAWAR Headquarters Office of Counsel as well as the Counsel offices within the SPAWAR Systems Centers Atlantic and Pacific.
-The competency is responsible for providing legal services to Team SPAWAR in the areas of acquisition, business and commercial law, real and personal property law, intellectual property law, fiscal law, civilian personnel and labor law, environmental law, standards of conduct and ethics, Freedom of Information Act and Privacy Act programs, command legal advice issues, and other legal services as may be required to support the missions of the Navy and Team SPAWAR.
-In addition to being aligned as a Competency within Team SPAWAR, the SPAWAR Office of Counsel falls under the cognizance of the Department of the Navy General Counsel.
+The SPAWAR Legal competency consists of the SPAWAR Headquarters Office of Counsel as well as the Counsel offices within the SPAWAR Systems Centers Atlantic and Pacific.
+The competency is responsible for providing legal services to SPAWAR in the areas of acquisition, business and commercial law, real and personal property law, intellectual property law, fiscal law, civilian personnel and labor law, environmental law, standards of conduct and ethics, Freedom of Information Act and Privacy Act programs, command legal advice issues, and other legal services as may be required to support SPAWAR's missions.
+The SPAWAR Office of Counsel falls under the cognizance of the Department of the Navy General Counsel.

-This competency provides governance for Logistics and Fleet Support efforts in support of PEOs, program managers, business units and other customers.
-Fleet Support, Installations and Logistics Competency is the single process owner for all Logistics and Fleet Support policies, processes, tools and output metrics and is responsible for the professional development and work assignment of individuals within the competency to ensure that sound Logistics and Fleet Support principles are applied and practiced throughout the program life cycle.
+The Logistics and Fleet Support competency provides governance in support of PEOs, program managers, business units and other customers.
+The competency is the single process owner for all Logistics and Fleet Support policies, processes, tools and output metrics and is responsible for the professional development and work assignment of individuals within the competency to ensure that sound Logistics and Fleet Support principles are applied and practiced throughout the program life cycle.

-The Acquisition and Program Management Competency s a community of practice that provides a common acquisition and program / project management framework for Team SPAWAR program and projects.
+The Acquisition and Program Management competency s a community of practice that provides a common acquisition and program / project management framework for SPAWAR's program and projects.
 The common framework includes processes and tools to support workforce development and assignment, as well as program / project planning and execution.

-Personnel in the Science and Technology Competency are qualified scientists, engineers and managers focused on discovery, invention, advanced development, experimentation and technology transition.
-As a whole, we possess the skill sets critical to developing and transitioning technology to solve naval, joint, interagency and coalition science and technology gaps.
-We forge external partnerships with S&T and advanced-development communities in industry, academia and government - as well as participate in S&T and advanced development forums and collaborate with external S&T organizations.
+Science and Technology competency features scientists, engineers and managers focused on discovery, invention, advanced development, experimentation and technology transition.
+Competency employees possess the skill sets critical to developing and transitioning technology to solve naval, joint, interagency and coalition science and technology gaps.
+We forge external partnerships with S&T and advanced-development communities in industry, academia and government, as well as participate in S&T and advanced development forums and collaborate with external S&T organizations.

-This competency is serviced-based and provides support to operate Team SPAWAR through a broad, but comprehensive, spectrum of sub-competencies.
-With major sub-tiers of Total Force Management, Information Technology Management, Command Operations/Support, Corporate Strategy, Corporate Communications and Public Affairs, Inspector General, Special Program Overview & Compliance, and Small Business.
+The Corporate Operations competency is serviced-based and provides support to operate the command through a broad spectrum of sub-competencies.
+With major sub-tiers of Total Force Management, Information Technology Management, Command Operations/Support, Corporate Strategy, Corporate Communications and Public Affairs, Inspector General, and Special Program Overview and Compliance.
 This competency is charged to ensure overall success of day-to-day business operations across all SPAWAR business units.
-Corporate Operations ultimately helps Team SPAWAR by reliably delivering a wide range of products and services across the command, by supporting the organization’s most fundamental operations.
+Corporate Operations contributes to the SPAWAR mission by reliably delivering a wide range of products and services across the command.